bwcastillo/CI_CensusCanada2021/README.md

 georows<-georows[order(georows$Line.Number),]
 ```
 #### Creating an index

+In this section is created the index how was described in the begin of this second part.
 ```R
 bigIndex<- dbSendQuery(conn, "SELECT id, characteristic_id FROM  censos.atlantic ORDER BY ID") bigIndex<- dbFetch(bigIndex) #